 What is a UPC Code?

-A UPC is a standardized 12-digit number assigned to products, and remains constant regardless of seller.
-While UPCs reveal information about the product when scanned, they are different from SKU numbers in that they are comprised entirely of numbers and cannot be interpreted by humans.
+A UPC is a standardized 12-digit number assigned to products and remains constant regardless of seller.
+Both UPCs and SKUs reveal information about the product when scanned.
+But, UPCs are different from SKU numbers in that they are comprised entirely of numbers and cannot be interpreted by humans.

 How do you get a UPC Code?

-UPCs are assigned by a nonprofit called GS1 US.
-After a business pays for a membership with GS1 US, it is assigned a unique ID number that will populate the first part of its UPCs.
+GS1 US assigns UPCs.
+First, a business pays for membership with GS1 US.
+Then, GS1 US assigns the business a unique ID number that will populate the first part of its UPCs.

 What is the purpose of a UPC Code?

-UPC Codes are required by most retailers and distrubutors.
-As the unique universal identifier of a product, they are used as the standard for inventory tracking and point-of-sale (POS) software.
+Retailers and distributors require UPC Codes.
+Furthermore, inventory tracking and point-of-sale software use UPCs because they are a unique universal identifier of a product.
 Pretty much any product you’ve purchased from a major retailer had one of these codes on it at some point.

 The difference between a SKU and a UPC